Your healthcare team may be able to help you manage side effects.

 A low level of red blood cells (anemia)

-Anemia (a low level of red blood cells) may occur during treatment with VELCADE.
+Anemia (a low level of) may occur during treatment with VELCADE.
 Red blood cells carry oxygen.
 A low number of red blood cells may lead to symptoms such as dizziness, shortness of breath, bleeding, or fatigue (tiredness).
 Your doctor may decide to treat anemia with medication or a blood transfusion.

 - It is important to immediately report rash or any skin changes to your healthcare team